Burglar alarms and home security

 IP CCTV system

-These are cameras that use your network or internet portal to send images to your computer's router, allowing you to access the footage over the internet from remote locations.
+These are cameras that use your network or internet portal (IP) to send images to your computer's router, allowing you to access the footage over the internet from remote locations.

 Outdoor home CCTV cameras